Low Corporation Tax Rates in the UK

 Many small businesses are more concerned about the high cost of Business Rates than low corporation tax because these have to be paid regardless of how much profit a company makes and have been rising steadily in recent years.
 Whereas the corporation tax rate is already 20 per cent of profits for companies with profits less than £300,000.

-Nevertheless, the UK’s low corporation tax rate is significantly lower than the income tax rate so this does offer small business owners the opportunity to minimise their tax burden with efficient tax planning.
+Nevertheless, the UK’s low corporation tax rate is significantly lower than the income tax rate so this does offer small business owners the opportunity to minimise their tax burden with efficient corporate tax planning.

 However, only last month Lord Saatchi, the chairman of the Centre for Policy Studies, called on the UK Government to abolish corporation tax altogether for small companies with less than 50 employees in order to increase competition with larger companies.
 It remains to be seen whether this will ever happen but if it did it would be a major cultural shift that could increase economic growth and lower unemployment.